How to write job descriptions that attract top talent

 Spend some time on the job title

 If there's one part of a job description that should be a given, it's the title.
 Isn't a job's title set in stone?
-In fact, job titles can become antiquated or irrelevant over time as the responsibilities of the position change.
+In fact, job titles can become antiquated or irrelevant over time as the position's responsibilities change.
 For instance, a position that was created more than a decade ago is probably not performed in the same manner today.
-With emerging technologies and optimized operations, titles may lose their accuracy over time, and should be audited regularly.
+With emerging technologies and optimized operations, titles may lose their accuracy over time and should be audited regularly.

 In some industries, such as the tech field, it's common for employers to create 'fun' or informal job titles: A programmer becomes a code ninja - a marketer becomes a brand evangelist.
 Though these quirky titles may make the positions seem more interesting to a subset of applicants, they will cause another set of candidates to look elsewhere.
 Try to keep job titles unambiguous.